 In addition to all these standard features, the BTX offers accessories that can be purchased separately, including the EZ-Mount base and Filter-Muffler.
 The EZ-Mount base enables easy installation in instruments and rubber isolators that reduce vibration.
 The Filter-Muffler offers even more noise reduction by filtering up to 10 microns.
 This pump is well suited for hospitals and in-home devices when patients require less noise and distractions.

 The BTX has several options that include: single head, dual head, pressure only, vacuum only, and pressure/vacuum.
-See below chart for the single and dual head typical performance and ordering options.
+See the below chart for the single and dual head typical performance and ordering options.
 Contact Parker's Application Engineers for more options or special requirements.
-Additional motor options and configurations will be coming soon!

 “The BTX-Connect is the next generation of miniature diaphragm pumps that are meeting next-generation devices needs”